Build from Source#

 cmake --build . --parallel $(nproc)

-Intel oneAPI DPC++/C++ Compiler uses the setvars.sh script to set all required variables.
-The command below assumes you installed to the default folder.
+Intel oneAPI DPC++/C++ Compiler uses the setvars.sh script to set all the required variables.
+The command below assumes you installed the compiler to the default folder.
 If you customized the installation folder, setvars.sh (Linux/macOS) is in your custom folder.

 source /opt/intel/oneapi/setvars.sh